gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 | $$\left< \epsilon^* \right>$$ | $$\frac{1}{M} \sum_i^M \sum_j^M \epsilon_{ij} \alpha_i$$                              |
 | $$\left< m^* \right>$$        | $$\sum_i^M \alpha_i m_i$$                                                             |

 There is another, not so general reduced unit we use to think about conditions for phase separation in binary mixtures that is available as an input for this LJ simulator.
-In Flory-Huggins models the cost of forming lattice contacts with a lattice site of differing type is expressed by the parameter $$\chi$$.
+In Flory-Huggins models the energetic cost of forming lattice contacts with a lattice site of differing type is expressed by the parameter $$\chi$$.
 The reduced unit in these models is then expressed as the ratio $$\frac{k_B T^*}{\chi}$$.
 We can define $$T$$ in our simulations using these reduced units, too, to perform LJ simulations to explore theories developed in such simple theoretical models or lattice simulations.

 | Quantity | Definition                                                                      |
 |------------|-------------------------------------------------------------------------------|